FinOps FAQ

 What is right-sizing?

-What cloud providers does CerteroX for Cloud support?
+What cloud providers does CerteroX Cloud Management support?

 Is Certero a member of the FinOps Foundation?